0nix/ggj21/twine/ending9.md

 He pauses to gather himself as adjusts his pistol grip.
 "You should be remade too, Sessler."
 Bayer says, cracking a wide smile.

 "They take away all your imperfections.
 All the things that distract you.
 They reshaped me, gave me a purpose.
 I gave it up, all for her!
 A life, a family, my children never to be!
 A paltry sacrifice, I promise!
 What kind of son would betray his Mother!?"
 He shouts with an alarmingly increasing incoherence.
+His face contorts and warps into painful expressions, as if his features were trying to break free from the flesh.

 [END VARIANT]